petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/site-template-propagation.md

 Now that you have a site template and a site based on that template, you can make alterations to the site template and propagate those changes to the connected sites.

-Keep in mind that making changes to a page inherited from a template prevents the propagation of template changes to that page.
-So, you should keep the inherited pages unchanged and alter only pages created for that site specifically.
-If you do change them you can always revert the changes and reconnect the inherited page to its template.
+Remember: making changes to a page inherited from a template prevents the propagation of template changes to that page.
+Therefore, you should keep the inherited pages unchanged and alter only pages created for that site specifically.
+If you do change them, you can always revert the changes and reconnect the inherited page to its template.

 ## Making Alterations to the Site Template and Propagating Them

 When you created the Site Template, the Ready for Propagation option was on.
-This means that every change you make in your template is propagated automatically to the connected sites once a user visits the site after the template is updated.
+This means that every change you make in your template is propagated automatically to the connected sites.

 See how it works by altering the address of the Tokyo Office in the About Us and Contact Us pages.